We have put together a few tips to help you get the best results when using your cup for the first time.

 Do not insert a menstrual cup in a straight up (vertical) angle.
-For correct insertion, it needs to be put into the vagina at a horizontal 45 degree angel.
+For correct insertion, it needs to inserted at a horizontal 45 degree angle.
 Aim towards the base of your spine.
 Squatting down with knees spread open is often a good way to first insert your menstrual cup.
 You should stop inserting the cup as soon as the cup and end of the stem can no longer be seen.

 5. Wait for the ‘pop’

 To ensure the cup doesn’t leak, it needs to achieve a good suction seal around the vaginal wall.
 Once you insert the cup, it needs to ‘pop’ open to form the seal.
 Some people feel this pop, others do not.
 Gently run your finger around the base of the cup.
 If it feels flat or scrunched at any spot, it probably hasn’t popped open properly.
 Grip the base of the cup and try rotating it 360 degrees.
 If that doesn’t work, remove the cup and try again.